FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation.md

 # Enter the BcosBuilder directory
 cd ~/fisco/BcosBuilder/pro

-# Note: It is necessary to ensure that the docker service is started.
+# Note: It is necessary to ensure that the docker service is started
 # Skip this step if you have done it before
-# Create bridge type network tars with network segment 172.25.0.0 / 16-network
+# Create a bridge-type network tars-network with a network segment of 172.25.0.0 / 16
 python3 build_chain.py create-subnet -n tars-network -s 172.25.0.0/16

-# Note: It is necessary to ensure that the docker service is started.
+# Note: It is necessary to ensure that the docker service is started
 # Linux system: Enter the path to the docker configuration file(macOS system can skip this step)
 cd ../docker/bridge/linux/framework
 # macOS system: Go to docker profile path(Linux system can skip this step)
 cd ../docker/bridge/mac/framework

-# Configure the MYSQL password, assuming that the password is set to FISCO (Note: docker-There are two MYSQL _ ROOT _ PASSWORD configuration items in the compose.yml file.
-The passwords must be the same。）
+# Configure the MYSQL password.
+It is assumed that the password is set to FISCO (Note: There are two MYSQL _ ROOT _ PASSWORD configuration items in the docker-compose.yml file。）
 # Linux system(macOS system can skip this step)
 sed -i 's/MYSQL_ROOT_PASSWORD: ""/MYSQL_ROOT_PASSWORD: "FISCO"/g' docker-compose.yml
 # macOS System(Linux system can skip this step)